james-york/james-york.github.io/_posts/2018-01-02-submission-guidelines.md

 # Submission types

-## 📔 Articles

-Submissions in this category typically map out and find gaps in relevant scholarly literature, have clear and compelling research questions, present a procedure and data to answer those questions, and end with a thoughtful discussion related to continued research and teaching.
-Alternatively, a submission might explain or critique a phenomenon or trend in the field.
-Topics include research, pedagogy, theory, and practice.
-Manuscripts should have clear implications for practice.
-We welcome all research approaches, methods, and contexts.

-We welcome papers that aim to:

-- push the field forwards
-- question the field’s current trajectory
-- end with more questions than they started with
-- create a manifesto or a call to action.
+## 🏞 Playground items (Easy Mode)

+The LLP Playground is full of amazing teaching and research items which can be published, discussed, reviewed and **peer-reviewed** if requested by the author.
+Want to know more?
+Head over to the <a href="/2020/04/04/playground-landing.html">playground page</a>

-<a class="button button--success button--rounded button--lg" href="https://docs.google.com/document/d/1gldlz16YizOBW4LRL2nG5CPq72eOGUZhwlIWQE59YmU/edit"><i class="fas fa-file-download"></i> Copy the template </a>
+<a class="button button--success button--rounded button--lg" href="https://docs.google.com/document/d/11AB5_GXLi3EouET7H-rs3lmhM-8-pjn5qauF6mUFRmE/edit?usp=sharing"><i class="fas fa-file-download"></i> Copy the template </a>

-## 🚶‍♂️ Walkthroughs
+## 🚶‍♂️ Walkthroughs (Normal Mode)

 Submissions in this category show what ludic language pedagogy looks like in hi-resolution.
 We appropriate the game design metaphor of iterative playtesting; where teachers actively improve their teaching through a process of iteration.
 Walkthroughs are organised into the following key sections: